Simple furniture polish made with all natural ingredients

-The problem with furniture polish is that although it can contain lovely oils and waxes that help hydrate and protect, it often contains petrochemicals and other solvents that may even be accidentally ingested or can evaporate into the air.
-So even if you don’t swallow the stuff and you don’t get it into your eyes you’re still being affected by fumes.
 Forgoing the Beekeeper’s recipe I decided to put together one of my own.
-It calls for just two main ingredients, beeswax and olive oil, and can be made in less than 30 minutes though it will take a couple of hours to cool.
-When combined, these simple oils form a semi-hard wax that can be massaged into most any wood to restore moisture and create a beautiful sheen.
+I use just two main ingredients, beeswax and olive oil, and it can be made in less than 30 minutes.
+Afterwards it will take a couple of hours to cool.
+When combined, these simple oils form a semi-hard wax that can be massaged into most any wood to restore a beautiful sheen.

 Olive oil on its own can do this really well, albeit temporarily since it has a tendency to erode.
 Beeswax is much more durable and can give your furniture a long-lasting brilliant sheen and texture after regular application.
 Another ingredient that I encourage you to use is a clear Grapefruit seed extract (such as Citricidal) or Vitamin E oil though from a functional perspective it’s completely optional.
 Though Beeswax lasts years without going rancid, olive oil is much more likely to start go off.
 An anti-oxidant will help stop that from occurring and ensure that your polish continues to smell like rich honey-scented beeswax.

 1. Place both the beeswax and the olive oil into a double boiler such as demonstrated in the image below.
-A double boiler system can be easily created by floating a sauce pan inside another pan filled with hot water.
+You can make a double boiler by floating a sauce pan inside another pan filled with hot water.
 You want your oils heated indirectly and evenly in this way because it’s safer for you and helps maintain the integrity of the ingredients.

 2. Heat the double boiler/pans on medium heat until the beeswax is melted.
-Stirring it will help speed things up but don’t be tempted to turn your heat up too high or there’s a chance that boiling water will splash into your oils.
+Stirring it will help speed things up but don’t be tempted to turn your heat up too high.
+There’s a chance that boiling water will splash into your oils.

 3. Add the anti-oxidant and essential oil and stir well.
 Pour the hot mixture into clean and dry wide-mouth containers.** Allow to cool for at least two hours into a semi-hard balm consistency.

 4. You can use the polish immediately and no doubt you’ll do what I did…run around the house looking for wooden objects to beautify!
 To use the polish, just scoop some of it out with your fingers or with a rag and work the polish into any and all wooden surfaces.
-Excess polish can be wiped off immediately or leave it on for a couple of hours to allow more oils to permeate before buffing it to a sheen afterwards and you’ll be delighted with how gorgeous the wood looks.
+You can wipe excess polish off immediately or leave it on for a couple of hours.
+That gives more time for the oils to permeate the wood.
+Buff it to a sheen afterwards and you’ll be delighted with how gorgeous the wood looks.

 ** If you’re making this as a gift and using glass jars you might want to warm your jars before pouring the hot oils into them.
 This will help keep the polish from pulling away from the interior of the glass which can be unattractive.